This information updated July 9, 2019

 Agricultural / Farm Inputs

 ‘Input products & substances’ used in certified organic farm production must be in accordance with the “Permitted Substances List” (PSL) as referenced by the Canada Organic Product Regulation.
-Your product or substance must be approved according to the PSL and approved by an accredited organic certifier with your applicable certificate or the certifier attestation/approval letter visible.
+Your product or substance must be approved according to the PSL and approved by an accredited organic certifier with your applicable certificate or the certifier attestation/approval letter visible/available.
 To grow Canadian organic crops, your product must be approved to the PSL.
 If your product is directly approved by an accredited certification body for use in Canada, a copy of your certificate will verify that fact.

 Ag Inputs Which are Non-Registered, Non-Certified or Non-Compliant to Canada’s PSL

 These are excluded from the Trade Show.
 They pose a liability risk to you (and to us) if they void a grower’s certification causing loss of organic status for fields, the farm or products.
 Testimonials from non-accredited consulting bodies are not accepted without documentation.
 Organic Food Conferences Canada shall not be liable for your use of these products.

 Seed producers, handlers or vendors must either be currently selling certified organic seeds; or, must be certified as a trading enterprise (seed cleaner, etc.).